akranjithkumar/P2P-File-transfer/README.md

 ## 📥 Installation :

+**Make sure your send and receive devices are connected to same WiFi network**.
+(Future Update: The SSID password payload will be auto detected by QR)
 ### 🖥️ Windows (.exe) - Host Machine
 1. **Download** the latest `.exe` from the **WINDOWS EXE** directory.
 2. **Run** the executable.